Music (Madonna album): Music and lyrics

-The record's fourth track, "I Deserve It", was dedicated to her then-partner and husband, Guy Ritchie, as evidenced by the sequence of wordplays with "this guy"; on the track, Madonna states that Ritchie was "made for her", and believes that true love belongs to those who "deserve" it.
+The record's fourth track, "I Deserve It", was dedicated to her then-partner and future husband, Guy Ritchie, as shown by the sequence of wordplays with "this guy"; on the track, Madonna states that Ritchie was "made for her", and believes that true love belongs to those who "deserve" it.
 The song is an acoustic-framed track supported by a folk and hip-hop inflected groove, featuring double-tracked guitar, which Madonna plays herself, and a three-chord sequence, G-C-D (with an F-chord in the chorus).
 The fifth song, "Amazing", was released as a special single in Mexico only.
-It opens with a music-box-like combination of keyboards and strings as Madonna tells a tale of love and desire that she can not get rid-of.
-It transforms into a 60s-inspired, rock-tinged pop track with a dreamy, soaraway chorus, featuring a rhythm-section Sixties beat topped off with gruff electric guitar arpeggios in stereo.
+It opens with a music-box-like combination of keyboards and strings as Madonna tells a tale of love and desire that she cannot get rid of.
+It transforms into a 1960s-inspired, rock-tinged pop track with a dreamy, soaraway chorus, featuring a rhythm-section 1960s beat topped off with gruff electric guitar arpeggios in stereo.
 At 2:30, the chorus "It's amazing what a boy can do" is repeated without much instrumentation in the mix before it returns.
 On the sixth track, "Nobody's Perfect", an apologetic Madonna confesses that maybe she has been unfaithful to someone, but at the same time, she recognizes that "nobody is perfect".
-She juxtaposes her human emotions with heavily manipulated vocals (using a vocoder) on the song, raising the pitch of her voice slightly and giving an almost robotic quality, with her true voice only being heard saying "Sorry, but," before the chorus begins with "nobody’s perfect".
-Her normal voice is again heard at the bridge, singing: "Cool, I am, when I am with you / Cool, I’m not, when I am lonely".
+She juxtaposes her human emotions with heavily manipulated vocals (using a vocoder) on the song, raising the pitch of her voice slightly and giving an almost robotic quality, with her true voice only being heard saying "Sorry, but," before the chorus begins with "Nobody's perfect".
+Her normal voice is again heard at the bridge, singing: "Cool, I am, when I am with you / Cool, I'm not, when I am lonely".